siemens/ix/packages/documentation/docs/controls/buttons/_dropdown-button_styleguide.md

 Dropdown buttons are button elements that allow users to select from a list of options by clicking on a button and revealing a dropdown.
 Clicking on one of the exposed options triggers the respective action.
 We typically use dropdown buttons when no default action is available.
+Dropdown buttons group similar or related actions.

 ![Overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1292-6853&mode=design&t=iFGHiYzINQes2FVC-11)